ClarifiedSecurity/catapult/README.md

 - vSphere
 - OpenStack (limited and experimental support)

-If Catapult does not support VM creation for a specific environment not listed above, you can write it yourself (as a separate Ansible role to include) directly into your project and still be able to use all of the other features of Catapult.
+If Catapult does not support VM creation for your needed environment, you can either:

+- Write it yourself (as a separate Ansible role to include) directly into your project and still be able to use all of the other features of Catapult.
-Alternatively you can also use Catapult to configure an already existing virtual or physical machines created by other means.
+- Create the VM by other means and then use Catapult to configure the already existing virtual (or physical) machines.

 Refer to [Catapult Docs](https://clarifiedsecurity.github.io/catapult-docs/catapult/01-installation/) for full documentation.